 Here’s a question – why is that team building days so often involve doing physical stuff together?
 Surely so-called management away days should be all about building strategies, and time huddled around a flip chart brainstorming would be the best use of the day, right?
 We’ll come back to that question later, but in the… Continue reading How to clear your emotional debt

 Anyone working in marketing, sales, customer service or customer success will be familiar with the modern mantra about making every experience delivered to client and customer must be personal.
 Social media giants perpetuate this message, with Google, Facebook and Apple all extolling the virtues of a personal customer experience.
 Many small business worry that they… Continue reading Is a personalised customer experience always necessary?

 Some work in organisations that deal solely with businesses – whether that is start-ups, SMEs or corporate and enterprise-sized businesses.
 The world of clients has the challenge of diverse relationships per account, complex business structures or multiple sites – B2B is a complex environment in which to deliver strong reactive and proactive service.
 On the other hand,… Continue reading Why data is the lynchpin between the client and customer experience

 During this month, I’ve adopted a theme to my blogs focusing on various ideas, concepts and posts that I have shared in the past to help those of you considering customer experience transformation to take that leap of faith.
-In the second of five posts, I’ll focus on moving from reactive to proactive customer relationships.
+In the fifth of five posts, I’ll focus on moving from reactive to proactive customer relationships.
 In… Continue reading CX5/5: From reactive to proactive customer relationships